afarooqui98/gem5_GUI/docs/user_guide.md

 ### 3.1 Prerequisites

-[[Bobby] This reads a bit 'clunky' to me.
-Consider rephrasing to something like "The gem5 GUI builds atop gem5. gem5 must be compiled and run within a linux operating system..."

-The gem5 GUI builds atop gem5. gem5 must be compiled and run within a linux operating system. [[Bobby] Let's not undersell ourselves, this is gem5 restriction, not specifically one with the GUI] ~~so the GUI does not support cross platform developmen~~.
-You need to have a compiled gem5 installation on your machine as well.
+The gem5 GUI builds atop gem5. gem5 must be compiled and run within a linux operating system.
+Due to gem5 being linux native, this GUI can not be developed cross-platform.
+You need to have a compiled gem5 installation on your machine.
 Visit [gem5 download](http://www.gem5.org/documentation/general_docs/building) for instructions on how to setup gem5.

-[[Bobby] Please don't reference m5sim.org.
-It's ancient (and should be removed).
-If there are anyother instances of this in the documentation please change to an equivelant page on gem5.org.
-In this case, gem5 building and download instructions can be found here: http://www.gem5.org/documentation/general_docs/building]

-[[Bobby] What version of Python are you using?
-I'm assuming Python2?
-Or does the GUI work with Python3?
-Either way, it's a prerequisite for running this.]
+You also need **Python3** in order to run the GUI as well.

 ### 3.2 Basic Setup

 To begin the setup process, clone the [repository](https://github.com/afarooqui98/gem5_GUI) directly into the gem5 directory.
 Once complete, enter into the gem5\_GUI directory and download the dependencies using:

-[[Bobby] pip3 is for Python3, no?
-Are we using python3?]
 ```pip3 install -r requirements.txt```

 ### 3.3 Running the application